 Diouf was also investigated for using racial slurs against a ball-boy and directing an offensive gesture at Brighton fans after scoring a penalty for Leeds United.

-Dishonourable Mentions: Pepe, Marco Materazzi, Gennaro Gattuso, Nigel De Jong, Danny Tiatto, Dani Alves, Andoni Goikoetxea, Duncan Ferguson, Thomas Gravesen, Ander Herrera, Ander Herrera.
+Dishonourable Mentions: Luis Suarez, Pepe, Marco Materazzi, Gennaro Gattuso, Nigel De Jong, Danny Tiatto, Dani Alves, Andoni Goikoetxea, Duncan Ferguson, Thomas Gravesen, Ander Herrera, Ander Herrera.